elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### Explain how external scripts that have type="module" is different from scripts without it.
+### Explain how external scripts with type="module" are different from scripts without it?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> External scripts that have type="module" is different in two aspects.
-First, External scripts with the same src run only once.
-Second, External scripts that are fetched from another origin (e.g., another site) require CORS headers, as described in the chapter Fetch: Cross-Origin Requests.
+  <div><strong>Interview Response:</strong> External scripts with the type="module" attribute differ in two ways.
+For starters, external scripts with the same src only run once.
+Second, Cross-Origin Requests, external scripts that get requested from a different origin (for example, another site) require CORS headers.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />